Estimated reading time: 9 minutes

 Increased red blood cell count represents the most common adverse event related to testosterone replacement therapy.

-Testosterone replacement therapy should used with caution in patients with known clinically significant cardiovascular disease.
+Testosterone replacement therapy should be used with caution in patients with known clinically significant cardiovascular disease.

 The article was initially published in 2017.